webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 Stream Sequence Number.

 `B` and `E` are the beginning and end bits.
-If you want to send a message that is too large for one DATA chunk it needs to be fragmented into multiple DATA chunks that are sent in seperate packets.
+If you want to send a message that is too large for one DATA chunk it needs to be fragmented into multiple DATA chunks sent in separate packets.
 With the `B` and `E` bit and Sequence Numbers SCTP is able to express this.